-March 16 COVID-19 updates: CCHD awaiting official guidelines related to restaurants, bars and gatherings of more than 10
+March 16 COVID-19 updates: CCHD awaiting official guidelines related to restaurants, bars and gatherings of more than 10; two more positive cases in Montana; Clark and Lewis offering free lunches to students

 The Cascade County City-County Health Department said this afternoon that they’re aware of comments from President Trump today recommending that people avoid groups of 10 or more and avoid eating and drinking at bars, restaurants and public food courts.